hassanhashmy/cloudformation/README.md

 # The Challenge

 Need an implementation on AWS which will be track by SCM and implement all changes, updated or new provisioning of Infrastructure with CD/CI using repository and without accessing servers directly.
 For this challenge we need to design templates in a manner so that we can make different branches and build same code.
-As there are 3 environment which we required
+As there are 3 environment which we required to provision.
 - Production
 - UAT
 - Test